All Episodes

 I met Paul Ryan.

-Paul Ryan was an intern at Empower America when Jack Kemp and uh Bill Bennett ran that shop in Washington.
+Paul Ryan was an intern at Empower America when Jack Kemp and Bill Bennett ran that shop in Washington.

 I was up there.

-Well, well, flew up there one one weekend to meet Bennett for a week into Revelry, and they took me by the office, and Paul Ryan was in there as an intern.
+Well, I flew up there one weekend to meet Bennett for a weekend of revelry, and they took me by the office.

-And I I he remembered meeting me.
+And he remembered meeting me.

 He told me that's the first place that we met.

-And so there he was, intern for Kemp and Bennett, Power America, Forbes and all that.
+And so there he was, intern for Kemp and Bennett, Power America, Forbes, and all that.

 That's just the beginning.